MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

 * References to [external_table()](../../query/externaltablefunction.md) and [externaldata](../../query/externaldata-operator.md) aren't supported.

 * The materialized view query cannot include any callouts that require impersonation.
-Specifically, all [Query connectivity plugins](../../query/azure-digital-twins-query-request-plugin.md) which use impersonation are disallowed.
+Specifically, all [query connectivity plugins](../../query/azure-digital-twins-query-request-plugin.md) that use impersonation aren't allowed.

 * In addition to the source table of the view, it may also reference one or more [`dimension tables`](../../concepts/fact-and-dimension-tables.md).
 Dimension tables must be explicitly called out in the view properties.
 It is important to understand the behavior when joining with dimension tables: